Aalsalkhadi/nodejs-rss-parser/README.md

 npm install
 `

-2. Replace the access token in index.js with your own token
+2. Replace the access token in server.js with your own token
-3. Replace the RSS feed URL in index.js with the desired RSS feed
+3. Replace the RSS feed URL in server.js with the desired RSS feed
-4. Run the script with
+4. Run one of the following scripts with `node server.js` or `npm start`
-`
-node index.js
-`

-or Type
-`
-npm start
-`

-##Usage
+## Usage
 The script will run once and create the table and rows in Hubspot.
 To run the script on a schedule, set up a cron job to run the script at desired intervals.

-##Customization
+## Customization
 You can customize the script by:

-Changing the table name and columns in the table object in index.js Changing the parser options in the parser object in index.js
+Changing the table name and columns in the table object in server.js Changing the parser options in the parser object in server.js

-##Dependencies
+## Dependencies
 This script requires the following packages:
-'@hubspot/api-client'
+1. '@hubspot/api-client'
-'node-cron'
+2. 'node-cron'
-'rss-parser'
+3. 'rss-parser'
-'http'

-##Support
+## Support
 Please open an issue if you have any questions or problems.